Explore this course:

 Team Project

 The Team Project provides the opportunity for you to engage in industry inspired research work.
 It is undertaken in groups.
-Projects are suggested by industrial problems and supervised by Department of Computer Science staff or industry experts.
+Projects are suggested by industrial problems and supervised by School of Computer Sciences staff or industry experts.
 You will form groups and choose a project which interests you, then refine the scope of the research by conducting a thorough analysis of the topic area and formulating a solution also with the help of their supervisor.
 The project is developed under strong supervision.
 You will present the project overview within the first few weeks of the semester and submit a report on the work at the end of semester.

 15 credits